Wreckage cleared, days after deadly Greek rail disaster | Law-Order

 Recovery crews in northern Greece cleared the final sections of wreckage from a deadly train collision off the tracks on Monday, as protests and political fallout from the country's worst ever rail disaster continued.

-Heavy construction machinery was used to move remaining parts of shattered rail cars at Tempe, 375 kilometres (235 miles) north of Athens, where 57 people were killed in the February 28 crash.
-Twelve people remain hospitalized with injuries, five of them in serious condition.
+Heavy construction machinery was used to move remaining parts of shattered rail cars at Tempe, 375 kilometers (235 miles) north of Athens, where 57 people were killed in the Feb.
+28 crash.
+Twelve people remain hospitalised with injuries, five of them in serious condition.

 The Greek government has requested assistance from other European governments to modernise safety procedures on the relatively limited rail network.